atsign-company/at_swarm_load/README.md

 sudo docker run -d --restart unless-stopped atsigncompany/at_swarm_load
 ```

-TODO - automate Docker build and push with an Action.

 ### AWS

 A version has also been created for AWS VMs.
 It needs a service account key